Old wedding photo restoration and colour

 The image was stuck to the glass so I cleaned all the areas of exposed glass and air dusted underneath.
 After inserting some tiny foam circles onto the corners of the glass to avoid the “moire” effect or glass on glass, I scanned the image in high bit colour and in high-resolution.
 The image looked like a challenge straight away.
 The scan revealed heavy staining and detail loss where the dyes were affected by adhesion to the glass.
 Only one thing to do, convert to black and white and re-colour!

 I set about correcting all tones, stain lines and fades and corrected these by using the patch tool, dodge and burn, clone, and healing brush tools.
-Once i could see an even image, the contrast needed boosting with “levels” and the image “multiplied” on new layer to give more contrast.
+Once I could see an even image, the contrast needed boosting with “levels” and the image “multiplied” on a new layer to give more contrast.
 This was masked out and selectively painted back in to give the image more punch.

-The whole image was recolored using separate layers, three colours on the brickwork for depth and realism.
+The whole image was recoloured using separate layers, three colours on the brickwork for depth and realism.
 As always you can read about the colouring process in my colouring tutorials

 Here is the review Barrie gave me when he received the image.